-When I am not working, you can find me mudlarking on the foreshore of the river Thames - feel free to ask about my archaeological finds!
-I used to be a PADI scuba diving instructor, but since moving to the UK most of my dedication to the underwater world goes to learning with the Nautical Archaeological Society.
+When I am not working, you can find me swimming and scuba diving with the local branch of my BSAC Sub Aqua Club, where I am an instructor.
 If you wonder about shared hobbies, my favourite subjects are cooking, travelling, History, and art and crafts - especially linocut printing!

 Do you still have some more questions?
 Visit my Frequently Asked Questions page.